-This was a very long debate but there were passages in it which are of immense interest as MPs look back upon the Air War whilst debating the future size and shape of the RAF.
-It has to be remembered that the European war had only been over for ten months, and that Britain was still basking in the glow of victory and looking back with great gratitude on those who had lost their lives in achieving it.
+This was a very long Parliamentary debate about the post-war size and role of the RAF.
+Recorded in Hansard, it makes interesting reading because of the passages where MPs looked back upon the air war.
+The European war had only been over for ten months, and Britain was still basking in the glow of Victory and looking back with great gratitude on those who had lost their lives in achieving it.

-The text here is divided into Parts I and II.
+The text quoted here is divided into Parts I and II.

 The full debate can be read on the excellent HANSARD website.

 I have only one more thing to say.
 I hope none of us will under-estimate the value to this country of the reputation, the fame, of the R.A.F.
 I believe that the world’s consciousness of what the R.A.F. did during the war is, today, one of our greatest national assets.
 All over Europe, and all over the world, those three letters “R.A.F.” mean something very deep in the hearts of men.